MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 You can visualise the output fixels using the fixel plot tool from :ref:`mrview`, and opening either the :code:`index.mif` or :code:`directions.mif` found in :code:`../template/fixel_template`.
 The automatic thresholding step used above should give you a mask that nicely covers all of white matter, however if not you can always try manually adjusting the threshold with the :code:`mrthreshold -abs` option.

 ..
 NOTE:: We recommend having no more than 500,000 fixels in the analysis_fixel_mask (you can check this by :code:`mrinfo -size ../template/fixel_template/directions.mif`, and looking at the size of the image along the 1st dimension), otherwise downstream statistical analysis (using :ref:`fixelcfestats`) will run out of RAM).
 A mask with 500,000 fixels will require a PC with 128GB of RAM for the statistical analysis step.
+To reduce RAM requirements, you could reduce the number of fixels by not upsamplng your data at step 4 (or upsample it less), or apply a higher threshold when  performing this step (using :code:`-abs`), at the risk of removing some WM voxels from your analysis.

 12. Warp FOD images to template space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Note that here we warp FOD images into template space *without* FOD reorientation.
 Reorientation will be performed in a separate subsequent step::

-    foreach * : mrtransform IN/fod_wm_bias_norm.mif -warp IN/subject2template_warp.mif -noreorientation IN/fod_in_template_space.mif
+    foreach * : mrtransform IN/fod_bias_norm.mif -warp IN/subject2template_warp.mif -noreorientation IN/fod_in_template_space.mif

 13. Segment FOD images to estimate fixels and their apparent fibre density (FD)